Rafiaanaeem/Rafiaanaeem/README.md

 *  Final year **Computer Science student at Quaid-i-Azam University, Islamabad** with a **CGPA of 3.6/4.0**.
 *  **AI Engineer** and continuously more focused on **Generative AI, Agentic AI, LLMs, and Computer Vision**.
-*  Passionate about building **intelligent, practical, and production-oriented AI systems** that solve real-world problems.
+*  Built multiple AI and Computer Vision projects like face recognition systems, video summarizers, and AI-powered applications—that bring together **Generative AI, LLMs, and Computer Vision** to solve real-world problems.

 ---